karan-modh-5/Kgzcaps-public/README.md

      - **Static Mode**: Requires 3 columns (`MAC Address`, `Account Number`, `IP Address`).
    - Automatically applies these configurations during provisioning.

+3. **Without SIP Account**:
+   - A new configuration update mode has been implemented, enabling the dynamic selection of specific configurations without the need to reconfigure or alter the SIP account.

+4. **RESET mode**
+   - Allows provisioning without preconfigured P-CODE.
 ---

 ## Requirements